 Do Termite Granules Kill Termites Instantly?:

 Yes termite granules kill termites instantly or near-instantly, and if correctly applied are very effective.
 That being said they will have to be reapplied once or twice a year depending on the individual brand.
+Take a look at our guide on how long it should take to get rid of a termite infestation when using professional help.

 Final Thoughts On Termite Granules and Pellets: